 And so.
 Here is the situation (Click on the link to the case study).
 You are now charged as the Head of this State.
 What would you do to turn around the situation?

 Run, you say?
 Oh, you did not say that.
 Good!
 Invite more investors, locals as well as foreigners, to invest in the country?

 Your predecessors have done that.
-Poured trillions for decades over with the help of past heads of states and a cabinet of citizen representatives.
-Yet, widespread unemployment today, has grown to now prevail at 60%!
+Poured trillions for decades with the help of past heads of states and a cabinet of citizen representatives.
+Yet, widespread unemployment today, has grown to prevail at 60%!
 How did that happen?